Do you want to add videos, images, files, and other content to your WordPress comments?

 You can also make the attachment mandatory, automatically embed attachments, and choose from different thumbnail options.

 After that, you can allow visitors to upload multiple files and support different file types for images, audio, video, documents, and spreadsheets.
+Simply check the box next to each file type that you want to allow.

-When you’re happy with how the plugin is setup, you can go ahead and click the ‘Save Changes’ button.
+Most of these settings are self-explanatory, so it’s worth taking the time to go through them.
+When you’re happy with how the plugin is set up, you can go ahead and click the ‘Save Changes’ button.

-They simply need to paste the URL into their comment, and the plugin will handle the rest.
+They simply need to paste the URL into their comment, and the WordPress plugin will handle the rest.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.